pmukhin/rust-companies/README.md

 * [Amo](https://amo.co/jobs/) uses Rust on both the backend and the UI (iOS & Android)

 #### Trading
-* [BHFT](https://bhft.com/join-us) is a proprietary trading shop, the internals are unknown, but they employ quite a few Rust developers according to Linkedin
+* [BHFT](https://bhft.com/join-us) is a proprietary trading shop based out of Dubai, the internals are unknown, but they employ quite a few Rust developers according to Linkedin
 * [BlockTech](https://www.block-tech.io/careers) is a market maker based in Amsterdam, uses Rust for low latency components
 * [BLoSH](https://www.bloshtrading.com/) is a small proprietary trading shop that uses Rust in its trading stack
 * [Flow Traders](https://www.flowtraders.com/careers/job-search/) is a market maker based in Amsterdam, uses Rust for DeFi, Blockchain, Digital Assets and other components